mkindahl/expr-rs/README.md

 The parser is implemented as a library to ensure that it can easily be embedded into other applications and only has dependencies on the standard library to be as lightweight as possible.
+A typical usage could be:

 ```rust
  use expr::parse;